Sales Leadership Challenges to Having a World Class Sales Force

 • Sales Human Capital

-This is a good time to determine where the gaps exist in your sales organization and then deal with them.
-It's not as important that you get it right, as it is that you have the above in place.
+We are nearly halfway through 2013, so this is a good time to determine where the gaps exist in your sales organization and then deal with them.
+It’s not as important that you get it right, as it is that you have the above in place.
 You can get them right over time.

 Here are some articles on the subject of sales leadership that you might find helpful: